-The full procedures for dealing with allegations against staff can be found in Keeping Children Safe in Education.
+The full procedures for dealing with allegations against staff, including supply staff, can be found in Keeping Children Safe in Education part 4.

 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing, including content placed on social media sites.
 We will communicate this to all parties.